 Sometimes choosing to ride in the morning isn’t easy, especially if you live further out, or the weather’s looking a bit iffy.
 Why not look at the public transport options for bikes?

-Buses – a small number of bus services offer bike racks - and there will be more services in the future.
-If you live along any of the following routes, then you’re in luck.
+Buses – All buses running regular Metlink services come with a bike rack fitted.
 There’s no extra cost and it’s as simple as loading your bike onto the rack before you board the bus.

 Trains – Most trains accommodate bikes, but it pays to check on your particular service – some peak services cannot carry bikes.
 Bringing your bike on the train is free and most train stations will have racks to store your bike if you choose to park and ride instead.